 As with their original use, however, they provide a sleek and professional platform to deliver a stance on an industry issue while increasing brand awareness.

 However, the digital age brought with it ever-shorter attention spans, leaving many to wonder: how long should a white paper be?
-Typically, the answer will fall between 2,500 – 4,000 words.
+Typically, a white paper should be between 2,500 – 4,000 words.
 But are there exceptions to this?
-In this article, we take a look at the ideal length for a white paper, along with what makes for a good example of the document overall.
+In this article, I will take a look at the ideal length for a white paper, along with what makes for a good example of the document overall.

 Guide to B2B SaaS Marketing

 What is the Point?

 At its broadest, a white paper can be defined as a business document to help the reader solve a problem, decide what to do next, or answer their question.
 Generally, it’s structured around describing a pain point and providing the solution, in persuasive and authoritative language.